 MCB Mentor Program

-Spearheaded by MCB Company dancer, Samantha Hope Galler, the Mentor Program stives to bridge the transition between student to professional life.
+The Mentorship Program strives to bridge the transition between students to professional life.

 Topics covered inherent in the dance world include; confidence building, understanding the unknown, overcoming obstacles, strategies to stay focused, how to approach the stage, professionalism, summer intensive auditions, and company auditions.